Briarpatch: Transition to a national magazine

 Over the years, Briarpatchs subscriber base expanded across Canada and internationally.
 In 2004, with the assistance of a Canada Magazine Fund grant, the magazine undertook a reader survey that revealed readers outside Saskatchewan had become the majority audience.
 In response, Briarpatch began actively recruiting freelance contributions from beyond Saskatchewan, and began filtering local stories through a national lens.
 Additional annual federal grants helped Briarpatch carry out national advertising campaigns, bolstering the transition to what today is a national magazine.
 Once again, the magazine became reliant on government funding to fill out its budget, and once again funding was abruptly cut in 2008-09, shortly after the election of a Conservative Party of Canada government under Stephen Harper - and once again, Briarpatch turned to its readers, launching a successful donor drive to make up for the shortfall.

 The transition to a national magazine did not occur without some loss of local accountability journalism.
 Following the election of Brad Wall's Saskatchewan Party in 2007, several longtime Briarpatch supporters pointed to the need for a provincial investigative journalism undertaking, similar to the role Briarpatch had played during the Devine government years.
 Briarpatch responded by launching a sister publication, The Sasquatch, in March, 2009.
 However, The Sasquatch was unable to meet revenue targets, and Briarpatch - already stressed by the loss of federal funding - decided to cease publishing The Sasquatch after eight issues.

-Briarpatch todayBriarpatch publishes bimonthly from its Regina office, and maintains a website.
-As of 2018, it is edited by Saima Desai.
+Briarpatch todayBriarpatch publishes six times a year from its Regina office, with print issues distributed across Canada and internationally.

+In 2018, Briarpatch staff Saima Desai and David Gray-Donald revived a Saskatchewan-focused sister-publication, launching the Sask Dispatch.

+In 2021, Briarpatch won the Issue Grand Prix at the Canadian National Magazine Awards for its September/October 2020 issue, which was entitled "The Land Back Issue," and which was co-edited by Nickita Longman, Emily Riddle, and Alex Wilson.
+That same year, the Alberta Magazine Publishers Association named Briarpatch the Saskatchewan Magazine of the Year, crediting its "sharp editorial edge," and stating that Briarpatch "has really come into its own with timely, important stories that are consistently well-told and well packaged."

 Every October/November the magazine publishes a special issue dedicated to labour topics.

+As of 2024, Briarpatch is led by Editor, Meera Eragoda, and Publisher, John Cameron.